mircopp/ActivityRecognition/README.md

 Returns the prediction of the best performing model.

 #### 1.1.3. score (X, y)
-Returns the score of the best performing model
+Returns the score of the best performing model.

 #### 1.1.4. normalize (X)
 For normalization it uses the **StandardScaler** of sklearn package.
 For applying nomralization with the model scaler the class provides a function to normalize the data before processing.